Erces/ProjectVoxel/README.md

 # ProjectVoxel

-- I am developing this project for like a 1 month, every aspect of the game created by myself "Erce Uslu". **Some files and models are removed from repository due to future commercial problems**.
+- I am developing this project for like a 1 month and continiously developing, every aspect of the game created by myself "Erce Uslu". **Some files and models are removed from repository due to future commercial problems**.

 - INTRO: